descope/node-sdk/README.md

   [{ tenantId: 'tenant-ID1', roleNames: ['role-name1'] }],
 );

-// Alternatively, a user can be created and invited via an email message.
+// Alternatively, a user can be created and invited via an email / text message.
 // Make sure to configure the invite URL in the Descope console prior to using this function,
-// and that an email address is provided in the information. await descopeClient.management.user.invite( 'desmond@descope.com',
+// and that an email address / phone number is provided in the information. await descopeClient.management.user.invite( 'desmond@descope.com',
   'desmond@descope.com',